Death and inheritance

 When someone dies, a death certificate is issued by a doctor or hospital authority.
 Normally, the inheritors decide how the estate (property, money, possessions) should be administered.

-When the death certificate is issued electronically, the notification will go directly to the National Population Register and the Norwegian Cause of Death Registry.
+From January 2022, the death certificate is issued electronically only.
+The notification will go directly to the National Population Register and the Norwegian Cause of Death Registry.
 The district court no longer needs a printout of the certificate, but can have the death confirmed by consulting the National Population Register.

 Funerals